-7) Remove the mounting plate and drill the four holes that were just traced.
+5) Remove the mounting plate and drill the four holes that were just marked in the previous step.
 Insert the four wall anchors into the holes.

-9) Thread any wiring through the mounting plate, and attach a grounding wire to the mounting plate using one of the larger centered holes and the #10-32x3/8 screw.
+7) Thread any wiring through the mounting plate, and attach a grounding wire to the mounting plate using one of the larger centered holes and the #10-32x3/8 green screw.

-8) Reattach the mounting plate, this time using all four long, silver #6-32x1 screws, then insert the four #8 screws through the mounting plate and into the anchors.
+6) Reattach the mounting plate to the double gang box, this time using all four long, silver #6-32x1 screws.
+Then insert the four #8 screws (provided by the installer) through the mounting plate and into the anchors.